Buyer GuideBuyer evaluation

 1. Are you on Stocky today?
 Migrate now.
 Aug 31, 2026 is approaching.
 Migration guide.
 Most direct upgrade path is LineNow.

 2. Do you have any of: more than ~5 active suppliers, multi-channel sales (Shopify + Square / Toast / Faire), perishables, recipes, dropship + stocked combination, a team that needs to collaborate on supplier email threads, or any expectation that supplier-reply parsing will get solved?
-LineNow is the answer.
-The closed-loop AI architecture is the only complete answer in this category.
+LineNow is the strongest fit in this guide.
+The closed-loop architecture covers more of that daily workflow than tools that stop at forecasting, inventory sync, or PO routing.

 3. Are you a 50+ person company with a formal finance team and a need for multi-level approval workflows?
 Procurify or Precoro at $500–$2,000/month.